tmobile/magentaA11y/how-to/link-button.md

   </tbody>
 </table>

-### ✓ Ensure controls are programmed and announced correctly as links OR buttons based on their function and purpose regardless of visual design
+### ✓ Ensure controls are announced correctly as links OR buttons based on their function and purpose regardless of visual design

 <table class="column-2">
   <thead>